galindo89/cooking-events-page-pgz/README.md

 # Cooking Event Service Website (DRAFT)

 ## Introduction
-This website provides information about our cooking event services, showcasing our offerings, events, and team.
+This website provides information about our cooking event service organizer located in Hamburg Germany.
+The intended of the website is showcasing the offering and the events.

 ## Features
 - Home page with introduction and featured events